juzybits/polymedia-coinmeta/README.md

 ### `pnpm cli:fetch-raw`

-It downloads the `CoinMetadata<T>` objects and the coin logos for all coins in [./data/manual-input.json](./data/manual-input.json)
+Downloads the `CoinMetadata<T>` objects and the coin logos for all coins in [./data/manual-input.json](./data/manual-input.json)

 ### `pnpm cli:make-prod`

-It transforms the output of the previous script into production-ready images (compressed and resized) and hard-coded data for the `getCoinMeta()` function and the `api/data.json` endpoint.
+Transforms the output of the previous script into production-ready images (compressed and resized) and updates `api/data.json`.

-## How to contribute
+## Contributing

 If you want to add a new coin, you can either let me know on Twitter / Telegram, or add it yourself: